ZahraRahimii/Linear-Algebra-Course-Projects/README.md

 The diagram shows the price of Bitcoin every 2 hours from the end of 2020 to the 20th of May.
 Suppose that the vector 𝒚 is the vector of bitcoin price values, the unknown vector 𝒙 is the noise-free vector of the price we are looking for, and the vector 𝒗 is the uncertain noise vector.
 That is, we have: ${y=lx+v}$

 ![Uploading image.png…]()

+`λ=10`
+The results of denoising would be like this: